 - Cut down unwanted trees – turn them into firewood or building material.

-- Remove tree stumps using farm machinery, or by drilling holes in them and pouring Borax in the holes to kill them so they can easily be pulled out or burnt.
+- Remove tree stumps using farm machinery, or by drilling holes in them and pouring Borax in the holes so they can easily be pulled out or burnt.

 - Bush hog the space once it is free of dangerous obstacles like tree stumps and tall dense bushes that would prevent the tractor from moving through it.